 Instead of simply using that first panel to introduce everything, think about introducing the storyline and advancing it significantly.
 How can you introduce a storyline in a way that sets up the humor or other aspects of the story to come?
 Practice using storyboards to plan out what needs to happen in each panel before you begin comic book drawing.

-Before you actually sit down to start comic book drawing, you should have your dialog written and your storyboard all filled out.
+Important comic book writing tips include before you actually sit down to start comic book drawing, you should have your dialog written and your storyboard all filled out.
 In essence, you need to plan out what you are going to draw before you try to draw it.

 Once you know what you are going to draw, conceptually speaking, you have to establish how you are going to draw it.
 Don’t try to draw everything all at once, though.
 Instead, draw rough sketches to establish which characters will do what, where everyone will sit or stand, and what the scenery and any objects look like.
 Take a broad strokes approach first while comic book drawing so that you can figure out where everything and everyone goes, and then fill in the details.